-Daniel Raeburn is the author of The Imp, a series of booklets about underground cartoonists.
-He also wrote the book Chris Ware.
-His other essays and memoirs have appeared in The Baffler, Tim House, and the New Yorker.
+Daniel Raeburn is the author of Vessels, a memoir published by WW Norton.
+His first book, about the cartoonist Chris Ware, was published by Yale University Press.
+Before that he was the author and publisher of The Imp, a series of booklets about underground cartoonists.
+His other essays have appeared in The Baffler, Tim House, and the New Yorker.
 He has received fellowships from the MacDowell Colony, the Vermont Studio Center, and the National Endowment for the Arts.
 He earned his BA at the University of Iowa and his MFA from Bennington College.

 Srikanth Reddy is the author of two books of poetry--"Facts for Visitors" and "Voyager" (both published by the University of California Press)--as well as a scholarly study, "Changing Subjects: Digressions in Modern American Poetry" (Oxford University Press, 2012).
 He has written on contemporary poetry for various publications, including The New York Times, The New Republic, and Lana Turner.
 He has received fellowships and awards from the National Endowment for the Arts, the Creative Capital Foundation, and the Asian American Writers' Workshop.
 In fall 2015, he delivered the Bagley Wright Lectures in Poetry.
 A graduate of the Iowa Writers' Workshop and the doctoral program in English at Harvard University, Reddy is an Associate Professor in English and at the College.